 Students are strongly encouraged to establish California residency as soon as possible to avoid incurring higher fees from non-resident tuition.
-California residents' tuition is \$6,321.70 for Fall quarter 2022, as opposed to \$11,355.70 for non-residents.
-(There is nominal variability of quarterly costs based on varied GSHIP fees in 2022-23, with Winter ~\$80 less and Spring ~\$10 less than Fall costs.)
+California residents' tuition is \$6,221.70 per quarter, as opposed to \$11,255.70 for non-residents.

 Adult students (over age 18) may establish residence for tuition purposes if they are: a U.S. citizen; a permanent resident or other immigrant; or a nonimmigrant who is not precluded from establishing a domicile in the United States (nonimmigrants who are eligible for residency are those who hold valid visas of the following types: A, E, G, H-1B, H-4, I, K, L, N, O-1, O-3, R, T, U, or V).